seanwo/how-to/ubuntu-mediabox/setup.md

 source: https://easyengine.io/tutorials/backups/duplicity-amazon-s3

-_This assumes you have and AWS account and know how to use it._
+_This assumes you have an AWS account and know how to use it._

 AWS S3: Create a new non public bucket.
 AWS IAM: Create duplicity-backup programmatic user and store off the access and secret keys.